msackton/taelgarverse1720/docs/people/historical-figures/avatus.md

 ---
 ### Emperor Avatus

 The ruler of an autocracy established on the southern edge of Sembara in the DR 1420s.
-Comissioned the Mirror of Soul Trapping.
+Commissioned the Mirror of Soul Trapping.